NeuralNetworkVerification/bounding-softmax/uncertainty_estimation_experiment/README.md

 The bound folder contains the neuron bounds of a network on l-inf eps-ball around a mnist/cifar10 test image.
 For example, `bounds_net0_ind0_eps0.008` contains the neuron bounds of `mnist-0.onnx` given a perturbation of radius 0.008 around the first test image.

-These bounds are generated using the DeepPoly analysis in Marabou.
+These bounds are generated using the DeepPoly analysis implemented in Marabou.

 # Running the experiment